 Access is determined on a per-session basis, based on the user’s identity, the device they’re using and what level of access they have.
 “You protect the data by ensuring that the identities that connect to that data are secured and authenticated and authorized each time they connect,” Hardie added.

 Verizon already uses identity-based authentication as part of its EITaaS environment.
 ICAM will greatly streamline access for personnel on the move, whether as individuals or in entire units.
-Currently, a soldier moving from Fort Polk, LA to Fort Benning, GA, faces a number of time-consuming steps before gaining network access.
+Currently, a soldier moving from Fort Polk, LA to Fort Benning, GA, for example, faces a number of time-consuming steps before gaining network access.

-“In today’s environment, he’s got to leave his laptop at their home base, go to another base and get in the queue and get access to the network and get credentials,” Copeland said.
+“In today’s environment, he’s got to leave his laptop at [his] home base, go to another base and get in the queue and get access to the network and get credentials,” Copeland said.
 “It’ll take some time before he or she is able to step up and do their job.
-In an EITaaS environment, you’ve got devices that are provisioned to the network, and you can roam about the network freely, from base to base to base.
+In an EITaaS environment, you’ve got devices that are provisioned to the network, and you can roam about the network freely, from base to base.
 Until it’s time to upgrade your device, you are in the EITaaS environment.
 You don’t have to get provisioned by the local network folks when you change bases or get assigned somewhere on temporary duty.”

 The same concept can apply to units operating in deployed areas.

 By helping improve the current state of the DOD’s cloud environment, EITaaS can enable the adoption of innovative technologies and processes down the road.
 The Army and Air Force are running EITaaS pilots, each initiated under Other Transaction Agreement (OTA) awards and each with a goal of turning over basic IT operations to private providers in order to allow their personnel to focus on mission-critical activities.
 But they’re also blazing a path for other services and DOD components with regard to EITaaS and laying the groundwork for the future of the department’s digital modernization.